Neuro-diversify Your Toolbox

-This 4-session skills workshop aims to create a Neurodivergent (ND)-positive space for students to learn more about how their brains work, gain useful tools/resources for navigating barriers in neurotypical spaces/systems (e.g., college classes), and share their own skills collectively.
+Neurodiversify Your Toolbox is a 4-session skills workshop series designed to create a Neurodivergent (ND)-positive space for students to learn more about how their brains work, gain useful tools/resources for navigating barriers in neurotypical spaces/systems (e.g., college classes), and share their own skills collectively.

-This workshop series is open to any students who identify as a person with ADHD and/or as a person who exists on the Autism spectrum.
-No diagnosis required and no appointment or RSVP necessary.
+This workshop series is open to any students who identify as a neurodivergent.
+This can include ADHD, Autism Spectrum, OCD, Learning Disabilities, etc. No diagnosis required and no appointment or RSVP necessary.

 - The opportunity for students to share skills with their ND peers helps build community.